Weltgeist/Azure-cpp-HW/README.md

-A simple test folder for azure C++ pipeline.
+A simple test folder for azure C++ pipeline.git